ahanba/hiatus/README.markdown

 ### About Ignore List
 You can skip known false errors by specifying ignore list.
 Open the hiatus report (XLSX file) and mark **ignore** in "Fixed?" column (column M), and save it as XML spreadsheet 2003 format.
-(Optional) Open the CSV file and save it as UTF-8 encoding.
 Then specify the full path of the XML file in the **ignoreList** field.
+Use semicolon to specify multiple files.
 For example:

        ignorelist: Y:\Sample_files\130412_report.xml
        ignorelist: Y:\Sample_files\130412_report.xml;Y:\Sample_files\130522_report.xml

-*Use semicolon to specify multiple lists.
 Then, marked errors will not reported next time.